MK2112/nn-zero-to-hero-notes/README.md

 4. Within Jupyter, navigate to the repository and open the desired notebook.

-The [general](#general) notes and the [talks](#talks) notes are written in Markdown instead of Jupyter Notebooks.
+The [general](#general) notes and the notes on [talks](#talks) are written in Markdown.
 Markdown notes can be viewed on GitHub just the same.
-For a best offline experience with Markdown, I suggest using [Obsidian](https://obsidian.md).
+For the best offline Markdown experience, I recommend using [Obsidian](https://obsidian.md).

 ## Contributions

-Contributions are welcome and encouraged.
+Contributions are welcome and encouraged!
 If you find any errors, have suggestions for improvements, or want to add to the materials, please submit a pull request.

 ## Acknowledgments